donhatch/sudokusolve/README.md

    that row/column/block.
 Very strong if sharing the same block and row-or-column simultaneously; this is called a "locked pair".
- TODO: "naked triple", "naked quad".  probably increasingly hard to spot.
+ DONE: "naked triple", "naked quad".  probably increasingly hard to spot.

  - "visual elimination" of a digit - supposedly powerful,